JianchengXie/mm-phate/README.md

 Unlike standard visualization methods which only focus on the final network state, MM-PHATE captures how RNN hidden representations evolve over both time steps and training epochs, revealing rich dynamics, community structure, and phases of information processing and compression.

 This repository contains code for implementing MM-PHATE on RNN hidden state data, along with examples and visualization utilities.
+For more information, please refer to [the paper](https://arxiv.org/abs/2406.01969)

 ---

 ## Method at a Glance

-MM-PHATE extends the M-PHATE framework originally developed by Gigante et al. to handle the temporal nature of RNNs.
+MM-PHATE extends the M-PHATE framework originally developed by [Gigante et al.](https://github.com/scottgigante/m-phate?tab=readme-ov-file) to handle the temporal nature of RNNs.

 Key components include:
 - Multiway multislice kernel construction across epochs, time steps, and units